Gaftherman/My-Custom-Point-CheckPoint/README.md

 ## Credits

+* Sven Co-op team for the original CheckPoint entity
 * Mikk for the feedback [Mikk github](https://github.com/Mikk155)

 Any features/feedback to add please contact me `Gaftherman#0231` or join to this discord channel [Discord server](https://discord.gg/VsNnE3A7j8).